Skip to content Skip to Live Chat

 What Skills Does a Statistician Need?

 • Data analysis.
-The ability to analyze large data sets and draw several useful conclusions that can inform future business operations.
+Statisticians regularly analyze large data sets and draw useful conclusions that can inform future business operations.

-• Mathematical proficiency.
-The ability to understand all mathematical concepts and statistical models that contribute to full-scale data analysis.
+• Mathematics.
+Successful statisticians must understand the mathematical concepts and statistical models that contribute to full-scale data analysis.

 • Interpersonal communication.
-The ability to correspond well with all team members in both oral and written formats.
+The ability to correspond well via oral and written communication is crucial to statisticians.

 Our Online University Degree Programs Start on the First of Every Month, All Year Long